earthly/earthly/examples/cache-command/README.md

 CACHE <directory>
 ```

 The `<directory>` is also persisted into the resulting image at the end of the Target's execution.
-Meaning that you can access the directory in a subsequent target using `FROM +deps`, or if you run `SAVE IMAGE`, the directory will be accessible in the resulting Docker image.
+Meaning that you can access the directory in a subsequent Target by referencing it with `FROM`, or if you run `SAVE IMAGE`, the directory will be accessible in the resulting Docker image.

 ## Simple Example
 A classic example for uing `CACHE` is within a Target which downloads new dependenices frequently.